 The Metropolitan Police are implored in this report to introduce a range of mandatory training – I was delighted to take a phone call from a senior Met officer on the day the Report was published, thanking me for work in support of them and inviting me to contribute to the development of that training.
 I look forward to that enormously.

-HOME SECRETARY AT THE POLICE FEDERATION CONFERENCE
+POLICE FEDERATION CONFERENCE

 The Home Secretary committed more of her annual speech at the Police Federation Conference to mental health issues than ever before.
 In recognition of what a priority it is for the service and for her as Home Secretary, she committed to “a drive” to stop police cells being used as a place of safety.
 In her speech, she managed to provoke some disquiet amongst our colleagues from the ambulance service when she referred to them as “Ambulance Drivers“.
 My post about the use of that term is now the 4th most read post I’ve ever written and my blog dashboard suggests it was being widely read around the ambulance service!
 Given what Lord Adebowale said about the importance of the ambulance services’ support for police interventions on mental health, it is important that we properly understand what paramedics and emergency technicians bring to the party.